Modern Spanish Revival Home in Palm Springs: Inside & Out

 We’ve all been there.
 Let’s just change the paint color in this room, ok?
 Maybe replace the baseboards and then call it a day.

-Yea, right.
+Yeah, right.
 Fast forward, and you have a full-blown remodel on your hands.
 Sounds painfully familiar, right?

 Let’s take a tour, but first…

-What is Modern Spanish Revival Style?
+What is the Modern Spanish Revival Style?

 To appreciate and understand the basis for Spanish Revival design, we need to explore some of its historical context and essential architectural characteristics.